A gerbe-like construction in gauge theory: Construction of a spin structure from a finite-dimensional approximation

-The goal of the rest of this subsection is to describe a finite-dimensional approximation map of $F$.
+The goal of this subsection is to describe a finite-dimensional approximation of $F$.
 As already mentioned, a finite-dimensional approximation may not exist globally over $B$.
-Therefore, we formulate auxiliary data (including an open subset of $B$) sufficient to construct a finite-dimensional approximation.
+Therefore, we formulate auxiliary data (including an open subset of $B$) sufficient to construct it.
 After that, we verify that $B$ can be covered by such data.

 To formulate the auxiliary data, we define the necessary concepts.
 We define a family of norms on the Hilbert bundles $\mscrV$, $\mscrW$ by